michaellihs/michaellihs.github.io/_posts/2021-01-21-q-and-a-trunk-based-development.markdown

 > Feature toggle are good and valid solution.
 But also, here you can get into a similar hell like with the branch-hell!
 Not every time the features are completely independent, so you need test different combinations of the feature-toggle-states.
 Managing these could very complex☹.

 * As with anything, good design, good discipline is essential
+* For further details on how to avoid feature toggle hell, refer to this [blog post by my dear colleagues Paul and Steve](https://www.thoughtworks.com/insights/blog/managing-feature-toggles-teams)

 > I think my biggest issue with TBD is that it forces you to use feature-toggles.
 Using them leads to tech debt.